anesh-ml/anesh-ml.github.io/README.md

 <a href='https://github.com/anesh-ml/Document-and-ML-track-tool'>ML experiments documenting and tracking tool</a>

-All the above projects are original and cannot be found anywhere.
+All the above projects are original and cannot be found anywhere (attention mechanism is already existing,I have **modified** the attention model to work with text classification).
 If you find the above mentioned skills relevant for **data scientists, data analysts** or **ML engineer** role in your organization, please reach out to me.